pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 In this case, the `currentValue` has been initialized to zero during the module initialization.

 ## Conclusion
 This tutorial covered all most important things about the closures.
-Hopefully, it gave you a better understanding of how this mechanism works and which problems can be solved by using it.
+Hopefully, it gave you a better understanding of how this mechanism works and which problems can be solved by using them.
 If you still need more clarification about the closures, feel free to leave questions or comments below.

 Thank you very much for reading this tutorial.